Study Abroad / Term, Year, and Summer Study

 - Some Area Studies Councils (in the MacMillan Center) have funding for undergraduate activities abroad.
 It is wise to determine whether this may be a possibility before developing substantial proposals.

 - Yale Year or Term Abroad (Junior and second semester Sophomore terms): Funding for study abroad for credit towards the Yale degree during the academic year.
 Yale charges no fees, and students pay their program directly and continue to receive financial aid, making this an excellent option for students with limited resources.
 Contact Study Abroad advisers in the CIE at 55 Whitney Avenue.

 - The Yale College Dean’s Office no longer has funding for short-term student-organized group or individual activities abroad.
 All YCDO funding for activities abroad is administered through the Student Grants Database.

-Funding for summer and short-term experiences abroad is no longer widely available through the offices of Residential College Masters, but students can ask the Master’s Assistant for information on any funding available through their colleges.
-Funding is not available through the Deans’ offices.
+Funding for summer and short-term experiences abroad is no longer widely available through the offices of the Heads of College.